booknara/BatteryChecker/README.md

 BatteryChecker
 ==============

-A way to check out a device battery information in Android
+A way to check out your device battery information in Android

 ![](website/static/sample.png)